Is it ADHD?

 How is ADHD Assessed?

-At a minimum a reasonably good assessment of ADHD includes assessment of current as well as childhood functioning through interview, standardized questionnaires, and collateral information (parent ratings of childhood, others’ ratings of your current functioning, review of documentation, such as teacher comments on report cards, previous assessments).
-A thorough assessment includes assessment of possible confounding or commonly co-occuring concerns, such as gifted intelligence, intellectual impairment, memory deficits, learning disabilities, anxiety disorders, mood disorders, and trauma.
-Assessment also means gaining a sense of areas of possible strength and weakness, accommodation needs, and treatment needs.
+A Minimum Standard: A reasonable assessment of ADHD includes assessment of current as well as childhood functioning through interview, standardized questionnaires, and collateral information (e.g., parent ratings of childhood, others’ ratings of your current functioning, review of documentation, such as teacher comments on report cards, previous assessments, therapy notes).
+These types of assessments may or may not address other mental health concerns.
+They do not address possible learning disorders.

 Should I Get Assessed for ADHD?